Return To Overview

 • Director of Wenzheng Investment Co., Ltd.

-• Director & general manager of Tian Zheng International Precision Machinery Co., Ltd.
+• Representative of Dongguan Tian Zheng Precision Machinery Co., Ltd.

 Vice Chairman